 In some states, local zone authorities are given discretion over the choice of benefits offered, affecting what credits are offered and what criteria must be met to collect said credits.
-In other states, credits are only offered at the state levels.
+In other states, credits are only offered at the state level.

 Enterprise Zone Program Controversy

 The debate is on between states on whether or not EZ programs are effective.
-Some states argue that even half sales tax revenue is more than none.
-However, other states disagree saying that businesses move into distress areas from other locations within the state to take advantage of the offered subsidies often coming up short on their end.
+Some states argue that even half of sales tax revenue is more than none.
+However, other states disagree saying that businesses move into distressed areas from other locations within the state to take advantage of the offered subsidies often coming up short on their end.